ReissCorp Center for Interdisciplinary Collaboration

 We are pleased to be submitting an updated copy of the Mission Statement for ReissCorp Foundation, attached herewith.
-In doing so, we seek to expand our consulting activities, and the process of raising grant monies for research while maintaining open and active lines of communication.
+In doing so, we seek to reinvigorate our consulting activities, and the process of raising grant monies for research, which diminished during our contractual responsibilities in Germany.
 Missions are never set in stone.
 Like people, science and society they must adapt over time..

 ReissCorp remains grateful to The Centre for Entrepreneurial Leaning at the University of Cambridge, UK.
 Their expertise and financial support made the development of The ReissCorp Foundation for Interdisciplinary Collaboration possible.
 The Cambridge community was instrumental in providing the initial seed money that advanced us through the planning stages.
 Once the business plan was refined, they put ReissCorp in touch with a diverse network of experts and investors interested in interdisciplinary advances.
-Without their help these efforts may not have been realized.
+Without their help those initial efforts may not have been realized.

 Bridging the gap between disciplines can be analogous to the divide that separates people and nations.
 In this age of specialization our society risks fragmentation.
 Specialists in a particular field tend to buy the same journals, attend the same conferences and discuss the same issues with each other.
 Cross-fertilization with people in different departments can be lacking.
 The problems we face today call for multidimensional solutions that grow out of interdisciplinary collaboration.
 Flexibility in view, at the micro and macro level, is required.
 The advantages of diverse learning organizations, interdisciplinary professoriate and student body partnerships, and multicultural community exchange, albeit local or international, can only be achieved through active deliberation and communication of ideas with people of different vantage points.
 We seek diversity in perspective, at home and globally, because it develops humanity.
 It is through the process of coming to understand and fully apprehend the similarities and differences that we have with one another, which lays the foundation for well functioning relationships, whether interpersonal, interdepartmental or international.

 It is the interdisciplinary perspective that we hope to advance through our activities at the ReissCorp Foundation and we thank you for your continued support.

 Professor Catherine M. Connolly, RN, PsyD, DBA